From our Family Shareholders

 ISO 14000 is a family of environmental management standards.
 They help organizations minimize their operations’ negative impact on the environment, complying with applicable environmental laws, regulations and requirements and continually improving their performance with respect to environmental safeguards.

 Our teams have made a great effort to implement this system in a short period of time with a momentum of one new site certified a year.
-It provides assurance to company management and employees as well as external stakeholders that environmental impact is being measured and improved.
+This provides assurance to company management and employees as well as external stakeholders that our environmental impact is being measured and improved.

 Buildings have extensive direct and indirect impacts on the environment.
-During their construction, occupancy, renovation, repurposing, and demoliion, buildings use energy, water, and raw materials, generate waste, and emit potentially harmful atmospheric emissions.
-These facts have prompted the creation of green building standards, certification, and rating systems aimed at mitigating the impact of buildings on the natural environment through sustainable design.
+During their construction, occupancy, renovation, repurposing, and demolition, buildings use energy, water, and raw materials, generate waste, and emit potentially harmful atmospheric emissions.
+These facts have prompted the creation of Green Building standards, certification, and rating systems aimed at mitigating the impact of buildings on the natural environment through sustainable design.

-In 2016, DAP pledged to have all buildings and facilities under its ownership certified as Green Building by 2030.
-The 12-year time span will allow us to spread the investment and also adapt the renovation cycles of these facilities.
+In 2016, DAP pledged to have all buildings and facilities under its ownership certified as Green Buildings by 2030.
+The 14-year time span will allow us to spread the investment and also adapt the renovation cycles of these facilities.